shaheerahmed-sid/bio-digital-health-interface/README.md

 The AI Collaboration

-Biochemistry meets Artificial Intelligence — a joint effort to predict diabetes risk so you don’t have to guess (because guessing is for exam halls, not health).
+Biochemistry meets Artificial Intelligence, a joint effort to predict diabetes risk so you don’t have to guess (because guessing is for exam halls, not health).

 🌟 Why We Built This